 DH cannot respond to individual requests, answer questions or provide free consultations: we hope that the updated website will address many of your burning questions!
 (Coming soon: link to FAM- frequently asked mesquestions!)

-We also do not accept donations of ripe mesquite pods, provide harvesting services, or sell trees or ripe pods; however, that may change as NEON (link) launches with opportunities to connect local producers and suppliers—stay tuned!
+We also do not accept donations of ripe mesquite pods, provide harvesting services, or sell trees or ripe pods; however, that may change as NEON (Neighborhood Empowerment and Outreach Network) launches with opportunities to connect local producers and suppliers—stay tuned!